Has Your Dog Been Prescribed Metronidazole? Important Information All Owners Should Know

 When Is Metronidazole the Right Choice?

 Metronidazole is an extremely useful antibiotic and antiprotozoal medication that’s been around since the 1950s.
 In both human and veterinary medicine, it’s used to treat infections caused by anaerobic bacteria (bacteria that don’t need oxygen to survive).
-Since it kills the bacteria rather than simply halting their growth, metronidazole has the potential to work faster and more efficiently than other antibiotics (such as clindamycin) that also target anaerobic bacteria.
+Since it kills the bacteria, rather than simply halting their growth, metronidazole has the potential to work faster and more efficiently than other antibiotics (such as clindamycin) that also target anaerobic bacteria.

 Metronidazole also works well against Clostridioides—a group of bacteria that includes Clostridium difficile (C. diff), which is a well-known cause of diarrhea in humans and animals.

-In both cats and dogs, metronidazole may be used to treat cases of gastritis caused by Helicobacter bacteria (such as H. pylori) in the stomach.
+In both cats and dogs, metronidazole may be useful to treat cases of gastritis caused by Helicobacter bacteria (such as H. pylori) in the stomach.
 It’s also a valuable weapon against sepsis, a life-threatening immune system response that damages tissues and organs.
 When it’s used for Helicobacter therapy and for sepsis, metronidazole is usually combined with other antibiotics in order to cover a broader range of bacteria.

 In the past, metronidazole worked well against Giardia, a protozoan parasite that causes diarrhea in dogs.
 Over time, however, that organism has developed a resistance to metronidazole, so this medication is no longer effective by itself against Giardia.
 (We’ll have more to say about the problem of antimicrobial resistance a little later in this article.)

-A New Study Urges Caution in Choosing Metronidazole
+Study Urges Caution in Choosing Metronidazole

-The study’s authors recommend that veterinarians adopt a more cautious approach when using metronidazole in dogs, especially dogs that may already have imbalanced gut microbiomes.
+The study’s authors recommend that veterinarians adopt a more cautious approach when using metronidazole in dogs, especially in dogs that may already have imbalanced gut microbiomes.

 This study gained a lot of attention among pet parents when it was highlighted in a Facebook Live event by integrative veterinarian Dr. Karen Becker and pet wellness educator Rodney Habib.
 Becker and Habib discussed the potential overuse of metronidazole for cats and dogs with diarrhea, pointed to several alternative treatments for GI issues, and emphasized the importance of testing your pet’s gut health after a course of metronidazole or any other antibiotic.